CharlieMallon/MilestoneProject1/README.md

     1. I want to find out about current offers so that I can get free stuff.
         -  There is a 'new' star where there is new information.
+        -  The offer bar across the top of all pages shows the current offers.

 -   #### Site Owner Goals